The Best Errors & Omissions Insurance Companies for 2026

 Travelers has a high-quality online claims center for initiating and tracking claims and providing documentation.
 In addition to good tools for claims management, Travelers’ also offers pre-claims assistance for prospective suits, connecting you with potential defense attorneys to discuss possible claims.
 Policyholders with Travelers can also take advantage of consultations with professional liability defense firms to put in place policies and practices that minimize the risk of professional liability claims.

 One of Travelers’ greatest advantages is its financial strength.
-AM Best offers its highest A++ rating to Travelers, while Moody’s gives Travelers an Aa2 and Standard & Poor’s offers an AA rating, both of which are quite strong.
-Further, Travelers is one of the largest commercial insurers around, having written premiums of $22 billion for commercial lines, which ranks second of all insurers.
+As of 2026, AM Best maintains its highest A++ rating for Travelers and Standard & Poor’s offers an AA rating, which is exceptionally strong.
+Further, Travelers is the leading commercial insurer in the U.S. marketplace, having written premiums of approximately $26.2 billion for commercial lines, which ranks first among all insurers.
+Travelers also holds a significant market share at 5.2%.

 With strong financial resources capable of backing higher policy limits and claims services that include pre-claim risk management with expert attorneys, Travelers offers a number of benefits for businesses that have a greater risk of facing E&O claims.
 These attributes make Travelers our pick as Best E&O Insurance for Architects and Engineers.